Biden Administration to Fund the Distribution of Crack Pipes and Syringes to Promote 'Racial Equity'

-On Monday, applications closed for the Biden administration’s new $30 million grant program to provide crack pipes and “smoking kits” to promote “racial equity.”
+On Monday, applications closed for the Biden administration’s new $30 million grant program to provide pathways to safe measures for drug users to in an effort to help prevent drug overdoses.

+Starting this May, “The Harm Reduction Program” will provide taxpayer funds to nonprofits and local governments that work to make drug use safer for addicts, Free Beacon reports.

 The program hopes the kits will reduce the risk of infection when doing drugs with glass pipes.
 It prioritizes the organizations that target “underserved communities,” including African Americans and “LGBTQ+ persons,” to comply with President Biden’s executive order on “advancing racial equity.”